Author: Rev. Jonalu Johnstone

 Jonalu’s Journal – Oct 2020

 German religious philosopher, Martin Buber, reminds us: “Humans are a promise-making, promise-keeping, promise-breaking, promise-renewing people.”
-We can look at ancient promises like the rainbow in the sky, which according to the story of Noah was God’s promise not to flood the world again. … read more.
+We can look at ancient promises like the rainbow in the sky, which according to the story of Noah was God’s promise not to flood the world again.
+We can recall contemporary promises like the “I do” in a wedding … Continue reading Jonalu’s Journal – Oct 2020

 When to Call the Minister

 “When To Call The Minister” is a piece that has circulated among UU’s — and before that Universalists — since 1957.
-Originally written by Universalist minister Peter Lee Scott for the Elm City Universalist Church in New Haven, CT, people have copied and recopied it. … read more.
+Originally written by Universalist minister Peter Lee Scott for the Elm City Universalist Church in New Haven, CT, people have copied and recopied it.
+Because it has value.
+Today, we might change it to … Continue reading When to Call the Minister

 A Holiday Message

 Robert Fulghum, a UU minister best-known for “All I Really Need to Know I Learned in Kindergarten,” speaks about that “funny feeling you get when you know that once again Christmas has come to you.”
 It comes in different ways.
-One year, I got it … read more.
+One year, I got it from Dr. Seuss’ Grinch.
+Other years, I’ve had it when … Continue reading A Holiday Message

 Law Board Testimony